Setting up a Foreign Company

 - Strict transfer pricing rules require international dealings to be on an arm’s length basis which could impact interest, management fees, royalties paid back to Australia

-- An increasing number of countries do not tax gains on sale of the foreign company, unless it is property rich
+- An increasing number of countries do not tax gains on the sale of a foreign company, unless it is property rich

 Host country Withholding taxes

 Many countries do not impose a dividend withholding tax (such as the UK, NZ (for franked dividends), Malaysia, Singapore, Hong Kong).
 Most other major trading partners have tax treaties that reduce dividend withholding tax to between 0% and 15%.
 If there is a high dividend withholding tax, it may be possible to invest via a third country that has a more favourable treaty.
 However the additional cost of establishing and maintaining a more complicated structure needs to be compared to the potential benefit.

 Interest withholding tax is generally 10% and not reduced by treaties.

 Royalty withholding tax is normally 30%, generally reduced to 10% or less by treaties.
 Some countries treat most payments to non-residents such as management fees as royalties subject to withholding tax.

 - The Australian tax implications will depend upon whether the offshore company is held by an Australian company, trust or directly by the individual owners.
 Some concessions only apply where an Australian company owns more than 10% of the offshore company

 - An offshore company can be deemed to be an Australian resident if it carries on any business in Australia and has its effective control in Australia or is owned by Australian shareholders.
 This should be monitored regularly.